Robins

 Maths

-Year 1/2 - White Rose Maths - this week, the children will be learning about tallies, tables and block diagrams.
+Year 1/2 - White Rose Maths - this week the children will continue with the unit on 'money'.

 Homework books will go home on Fridays and must be back in school on the following Thursday.
 All Year 1 and 2 children should be completing their maths homework weekly.